Planning your dream trip to Japan in spring for cherry blossom season? Here is when and where to see the gorgeous cherry blossoms in Japan in 2021!

 When is Japan’s cherry blossom season expected in 2021?

-The Japan Meteorological Corporation's first official cherry blossom forecast was released on January 14, 2021.
-Cherry blossoms in Tokyo are expected to open around March 23, 2021.
+The Japan Meteorological Corporation's first official cherry blossom forecast was updated on March 12, 2021.
+Cherry blossoms in Tokyo are expected to open around March 15, 2021.
 Other places are listed below.

 The forecast is based on various factors, including temperature lows in autumn and winter, and past area data.